What is the MyPrint® questionnaire?

 Construct validity: a paradigm shift through IRT

 Construct validity refers to the degree to which a test measures what it claims to be measuring, in statistical terms.
-For decades, forced-choice questionnaires were pushed into the background regarding work-related assessments, despite their tremendous resistance to respondent biases, because what they were measuring (through ipsative scoring) was said to reflect only individual preferences and to be impossible to compare between individuals, thus questioning their construct validity10.
+For decades, forced-choice questionnaires were pushed into the background regarding work-related assessments, despite their tremendous resistance to response biases, because what they were measuring (through ipsative scoring) was said to reflect only individual preferences and to be impossible to compare between individuals, thus questioning their construct validity10.
 After having represented a long challenge for psychometricians, this issue has been solved: researchers now embed the Thurstone’s law of comparative judgment into Item Response Theory (IRT) models to properly validate forced-choice questionnaires11.
 This method is still paradoxically ignored by a majority of forced-choice test editors on the market.
 As Talentoday is committed to deliver the best science, we decided to validate and calibrate the MyPrint® assessment by running a Thurstonian-IRT model on a representative sample of thousands of US professionals (see our Technical Manual below for more information).

 In short, IRT applied to forced-choice questionnaires is groundbreaking for three reasons: